What the CLTV:CAC Ratio Reveals

 For these companies, the CLTV would then be calculated by dividing the yearly Gross Profit by the Churn rate.
 The formula could be:

-CLTV = Annualized GP $ / Annualized Churn %
+CLTV = Annualized GP $ / Annualized Churn %.

-In our example, assuming cohort clients generate $1,000 in yearly GP, the CLTV would be $1,000 / 20% = $5,000.
+In this example, assuming cohort clients generate $1,000 in yearly GP, the CLTV would be $1,000 / 20% = $5,000.
 In other words, the average total estimated GP per customer over their lifetime relationships with the company would be $5,000.

 For Non-Contract Businesses